-Emergency Response and Evacuation Procedures
+Emergency Response

 The College has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
-Such situations include, but are not limited to tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters, etc. The College has communicated with local police requesting their cooperation in informing the College about situations reported to them that may warrant an emergency response.
+Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters, etc. The College has communicated with local police requesting their cooperation in informing the College about situations reported to them that may warrant an emergency response.

-• Students, staff and visitors are encouraged to notify the Department of Safety and Security or Security Account Manager at 913-360-8888 of any situations that poses such a threat.
+Students, staff and visitors are encouraged to notify the Department of Safety and Security at 913-360-8888 of any emergency or potentially dangerous situation.

-The Emergency Policy Team (President and Cabinet) will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
+The Emergency Operations Management Team will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
 Depending on the nature of the emergency, other College departments may be involved in the confirmation process.